 Nordic Walking session

-[March 2020] Sadly, due to the COVID-19 lockdown we’ve had to suspend all our group activities.
-However, our Nordic Walking instructor Michelle from Jorvik Walking will be sharing tips on how to keep fit with walking.
-Most of these will apply even if you don’t have Nordic Walking poles so you can use them in your daily exercise.
+When we are not able to meet in person our Nordic Walking instructor Michelle Cairns from Jorvik Walking shares tips on green exercise and how to stay well during the pandemic.
+Most of these will apply even if you don’t have Nordic Walking poles, you can use them in your daily exercise.
+To sign up for Michelle’s emails, her Nordic Walking group or any of our other Ecotherapy groups visit our main web pages.
 Here is Michelle’s first post:

 Mindful Nordic Walking